 Many foods we rely on are on-track to becoming endangered crops, due to their vulnerability to changes in climate, including those imported Kiwi dietary staples: coffee beans and cacao.
 And there wasn’t a lot of optimism that we are correcting course.

 Mike Jebson (director of resource policy, Ministry for Primary Industries) pointed out that the reliability of water availability has already decreased over the past decade, and will continue to decline due to climate change.
-The primary sector uses three-quarters of water taken from rivers, he said, and the NPS-FW will impact access to water for productive use.
+The primary sector uses three-quarters of water taken from rivers, he said, and the National Policy Statement for Freshwater Management will impact access to water for productive use.

 “There is no upper limit to the amount of data we’re going to need for effective AI models”— Yasir Khokhar (CEO, Connecterra)

 The data panel on day two of E Tipu described a data paradox: If we keep data private, we deny its value, but there’s also a risk data will lose its value when it's shared.

 “Moving from volume to value requires underpinning data,” said Chris Claridge (Trust Alliance, Potatoes NZ), “but we need to address the business and personal drivers.
 Everyone wants to capture the value in their business.
 Self-interested parties are the biggest difficulty we face.”

 We have an extensive amount of data, but it isn’t available in a way that allows us all to benefit.
 Finding the Goldilocks zone that enables organisations to share data at the right level is required.

 Yasir Khokhar (CEO, Connecterra) described the power of AI to solve a range of on-farm problems, such as predicting animal health issues with a very high degree of precision – but to develop an AI model for carbon verification, 3–9 years of historical data with over 100 data fields are required.
 “There is no upper limit to the amount of data we’re going to need for effective AI models.”